Agriculture in Senegal: Poultry

-The poultry industry has been increasing its overall production since the announcement in 2005 of the ban of imports of chicken meat and despite the shock created in early 2006 by avian influenza.
+The poultry industry has been increasing its overall production since the announcement in 2005 of the ban on imports of chicken meat, despite the shock created in early 2006 by avian influenza.
 The sector represents 17% of the animal industry's contribution to GDP and employs about 10,000 people.

-In 2003, there were 3.2 million chicken producing 5,982 tons of meat.
-Because of massive imports of low quality and cheap chicken parts from Europe and Brazil the sector decreased its production by 24% from 2001 to 2003.
-This has prompted the creation of poultry farmers' unions who claimed the loss of 3,000 to 5,000 jobs, and the government decision to ban imports of frozen chicken in October 2005.
+In 2003, there were 3.2 million chickens producing 5,982 tons of meat.
+Because of massive imports of low-quality and cheap chicken parts from Europe and Brazil, the sector decreased its production by 24% from 2001 to 2003.
+This has prompted the creation of poultry farmers' unions, who claimed the loss of 3,000 to 5,000 jobs, and the government's decision to ban imports of frozen chicken in October 2005.
 This ban is still underway and applies to all countries.
-As the result of this ban, local production increased by 21%.
-However, because the ban was only effective in January 2006, import orders prior to the ban were authorized and in 2004, 13,700 tons of chicken meat were imported.
+As a result of this ban, local production increased by 21%.
+However, because the ban was only effective in January 2006, import orders prior to the ban were authorized, and in 2004, 13,700 tons of chicken meat were imported.

 Local production is estimated at 7 million chickens in 2005, which represents a 33% increase compared to 2004.
 Chicken meat production represents about 75% of this production, and total industrial production of chicken meat has increased to 9,200 tons in 2005, representing a 26% increase compared to 2004.
-Traditional production (home production) is difficult to evaluate but could be estimated at 8,000 tons of meat.
-Preliminary government reports suggest that these trends will continue in 2006 with significant increase in local production of chicken meat.
-However, these trends also suggest that the production of eggs will decrease significantly as the result of the competing chicken meat, and professionals fear that the sector might not be able to meet Senegal's needs in chicken eggs, which may prompt a partial lift of the ban.
+Traditional production (home production) is difficult to evaluate, but could be estimated at 8,000 tons of meat.
+Preliminary government reports suggest that these trends will continue in 2006 with a significant increase in local production of chicken meat.
+However, these trends also suggest that the production of eggs will decrease significantly as a result of the competing chicken meat, and professionals fear that the sector might not be able to meet Senegal's needs in chicken eggs, which may prompt a partial lift of the ban.

 Most of the inputs of chicken feed are imported.
 In 2005, about 85,000 MT of chicken feed were produced.
 Corn accounts for 60% of ingredients.
 Producers prefer soy and corn products to peanut cakes because of their better quality and lower costs.
 Fish meal is another available and important source of protein for the industry.
-In 2005 the cost of feeding accounted for 59% of poultry farms' total expenditures, which make the sector less competitive vis-à-vis imported poultry products.
+In 2005, the cost of feeding accounted for 59% of poultry farms' total expenditures, which made the sector less competitive vis-à-vis imported poultry products.

 Senegal exports chicken meat to Guinea Bissau (194 Mt in 2005) and day-old chickens to The Gambia, Mauritania, Mali, Burkina Faso and Guinea Bissau (238,250 in 2005).